Leadership in Healthcare and Mental Health

 Educate people to notice and respond.
 “Mental Health First Aid” (MHFA) is an international training program designed to provide education on how to recognize the symptoms and indications of mental illness, in addition to connecting those individuals—suffering from mental health challenges—with appropriate resources.
 This program also provides guidance on how to listen objectively, give encouragement, and evaluate the risk of suicide or self-harm, via role plays and other activities (O’Brien & Fisher, 2019).

-Leadership In Healthcare And Mental HealthOrganizations have an obligation to support individuals with mental disorders.
+Leadership in Healthcare and Mental HealthOrganizations have an obligation to support individuals with mental disorders.
 A healthy environment can be delineated as one where employees and administrators are able to actively promote and protect the health, safety, and well-being of all employees.
 Due to the stigma associated with mental issues, organizations should make certain that individuals feel supported and comfortable asking for support returning to work and are endowed the essential resources to perform their job.

 References